pleiszenburg/zugbruecke/README.rst

 Security
 ========

-pycrosscall is **notoriously insecure by design**.
+zugbruecke is **notoriously insecure by design**.

 - **DO NOT** run it on any system directly exposed to the internet!
 Have a firewall on at all times!
 - **DO NOT** run untrusted code (or DLLs)!
-- **DO NOT** use pycrosscall for any security related tasks such as encryption, decryption, authentication and handling of keys or passwords!
+- **DO NOT** use zugbruecke for any security related tasks such as encryption, decryption, authentication and handling of keys or passwords!
 - **DO NOT** run it with root / super users privileges!

-The following problems also directly apply to pycrosscall:
+The following problems also directly apply to zugbruecke:

 - Wine can in fact theoretically run (some) Windows malware: https://en.wikipedia.org/wiki/Wine_(software)#Security
 - **NEVER run Wine as root**: https://wiki.winehq.org/FAQ#Should_I_run_Wine_as_root.3F